appero-com/MyTriggers/README.md

 ### 09-2019

 - added `SObjectApiName__c` to `MyTrigger Settings` to accomodate for sObjects not available in the `sObject` picklist
 - added `IsByPassAllowed__c` to `MyTrigger Settings` and a custom permission `bypassMyTriggers`.
-This allows exclude certain users from trigger execution.
+This allows for excluding certain users from trigger execution (e.g. Integration User).

 ### 10-2018